-We intend to further expand into international markets, including mainland China and other international markets, through partner arrangements and/or company-owned stores.
+We intend to further expand into international markets, including mainland China, through partner arrangements and/or company-owned stores.
 The risks associated with our expansion into international markets include difficulties in attracting customers due to a lack of customer familiarity with our brands, our lack of familiarity with local customer preferences and seasonal differences in the market.
+Any of these difficulties may lead to disruption in the overall timing of our international expansion efforts or increased costs.
 Further, entry into other markets may bring us into competition with new competitors or with existing competitors with an established market presence.
-Other risks include general economic conditions in specific countries or markets, disruptions or delays in shipments, changes in diplomatic and trade relationships, political instability and foreign governmental regulation.
+Other risks include general economic conditions in specific countries or markets, volatility in the geopolitical landscape, restrictions on the repatriation of funds held internationally, disruptions or delays in shipments, changes in diplomatic and trade relationships, political instability and foreign governmental regulation.
 Such expansions will also have upfront investment costs that may not be accompanied by sufficient revenues to achieve typical or expected operational and financial performance.